Help Desk Outsourcing Pricing Help:

 New Tickets Versus Follow-Ups

 Some users call the IT help desk to report a new issue.
-Other users call (sometimes more than once) to follow-up on the status of an open ticket.
+Other users call (sometimes more than once) to follow up on the status of an open ticket.

-When establishing your help desk outsourcing budget, it’s important to have a realistic assessment of the current picture — not only will it help you gauge your help desk’s level of maturity and what resources will be needed, it will also help your outsourcing partner best plan how to optimize their resources and relieve your burden.
+When establishing your help desk outsourcing budget, it’s important to have a realistic assessment of the current picture — not only will it help you gauge your help desk’s level of maturity and what resources will be needed, but it will also help your outsourcing partner best plan how to optimize their resources and relieve your burden.

 First Call Resolution Rate (FCR)

-The amount of money you must budget for outsourced help desk services also depends on the percentage of tickets your help desk can typically resolve on the first call.
+The amount of money you should budget for outsourced help desk services also depends on the percentage of tickets your help desk can typically resolve on the first call.
 The more calls that can be resolved quickly, the less your cost per ticket.

-This is why it’s so important to ask about FCR with potential partners.
-In some cases, low first-call resolution rates are typically a sign that a vendor has inexperienced agents, not enough agents, a poor internal knowledge base, poor training, poor processes or any combination of the above.
+• In some cases, low first-call resolution rates are a sign a vendor has inexperienced agents, not enough agents, a poor internal knowledge base, poor training, poor processes, or any combination of the above.

 Either way, you won’t know unless you ask.
-Make a point of asking about the complexity of the issues they deal with, and what types of issues get handed off to higher-tier support or slated for follow-up.
+Make a point of asking about the complexity of the issues they deal with and what types of issues get handed off to higher-tier support or slated for follow-up.
 You want to make sure you’re not going to be financially penalized for choosing a vendor who simply can’t handle basic tech issues.

 Other Hidden Costs to Consider